Kitami/CopyItems/README.md

 ## Overview

-This application serves as a graphical user interface (GUI) wrapper for the built-in `Copy-Item` function in PowerShell.
-The script simplifies the process of copying files and directories by providing a user-friendly interface.
+This program is a simple interface for the Copy-Item function in PowerShell, providing a convenient way to perform file copy operations without the need for command-line input.

 ## Features